UK and South Korea to launch trade talks during presidential state visit

 The Downing Street Accord follows similar agreements with Singapore and Japan, coming as the UK seeks to consolidate influence in the Indo-Pacific.

-“I know a free trade agreement fit for the future will only drive further investment, delivering on my promise to grow the economy and support highly-skilled jobs.”
+“This incudes upholding international commitments to curtail North Korea’s illegal weapons programmes.”

-The Downing Street Accord will see British and Korean militaries agree to step up joint training and operations, with the Asian state expected to agree to join British ships on sanctions patrols.
+A new clean energy partnership will also be signed, bolstering collaboration on low-carbon technologies, civil nuclear, and policies to tackle climate change.

-Downing Street said it will also see the countries work closer together on technology such as artificial intelligence, semi-conductors and quantum.
+Downing Street said the accord will also see the countries work closer together on technology such as artificial intelligence, semi-conductors and quantum.

 Science ministers will also sign a memorandum of understanding to boost space co-operation.